 The Fire Solutions Group (FSG) is focused on providing the expertise to suit your fire testing needs.
-Weather it be product approval testing, fire performance test, forensic, bench scale or large scale testing the FSG has the manpower and access to state of the art fire facilities to meet your needs.
+Weather it be product approval testing (UL/FM/ETL), fire performance test, forensic, bench scale, or large scale testing the FSG has the manpower and access to state of the art fire facilities to meet your needs.

 FRA personnel have navigated Factory Mutual (FM) approvals, Intertek (ETL), and Underwriter Laboratory (UL) listings for both detection and suppression equipment as well as European and Australian certifications.
 Our engineers have contributed during the product development stages and can assist with IP issues and product design changes.